 February Half Term Activities London

 Families may be wondering when is half term in London.
 UK schools have three half-term holidays throughout the school year.

 The first is in October, followed by February and the last week in May.
 This year the February half term is from 13th – 17th February 2023.
 Some private school dates may differ slightly.

 1. Twist Museum

-The newly opened Twist Museum is full of of immersive and interactive exhibits located near Oxford Circus in central London.
-Expect to challenge all of your senses through colour, perspective, shape sound and many more.
+The newly opened Twist Museum is full of immersive and interactive exhibits located near Oxford Circus in central London.
+Expect to challenge all of your senses through colour, perspective, shape, sound and many more.

-Strollers can be bought to the venue but need to be left in the allocated buggy parking area while moving about the exhibition.
+Strollers can be brought to the venue but need to be left in the allocated buggy parking area while moving about the exhibition.

 2. Postal Museum

 The Postal Museum showcases the incredible impact that postal communication has had on the world through interactive and family friendly exhibits.
 This February half term the Museum is hosting an array of drop in activity sessions for all ages.

 Children can take part in designing their own Cyphers for letterboxes, get involved in family printmaking workshops or write a time capsule letter to their future self!